 This training requires the purchase of Nurturing Families™ curriculum

-This Nurturing Families™ Facilitator Certification Training is specially designed for professionals and paraprofessionals working with individuals and families through Virtually or In-Person group, home based, and individual services.
-It follows the Nurturing Parenting Program™ philosophy that emphasizes the importance of raising children in a warm, trusting, and caring environment.
+This NPP-Nurturing Families™ Facilitator Certification Training is specifically designed for professionals and paraprofessionals working with home visitation programs, group, individual or family setting (In-person or Virtual).
+It follows philosophy that emphasizes the importance of raising children in a warm, trusting, and caring environment.
 It is founded on the belief that children who are cared for develop the capacity to trust, care, and respect themselves, others, living creatures, and their environment.

-This course is currently being offered as three-day online 18hr. training.
+This course is currently being offered as a three-day online 18 hour training.

 In this training, participants will learn:

-- The Nurturing Families™ research, values, and philosophy
+- The NPP-Nurturing Families™ research, values, and philosophy

 - The five parenting constructs of abuse and neglect